-In the United States, a safe and effective vaccine to prevent chickenpox has been in routine use for children for over 20 years.
-Chickenpox and its complications are now rarely seen there.
-Its use in Europe varies by country.
+In fact, in the United States, a safe and effective chickenpox vaccine to prevent chickenpox has been in routine use for children for over 20 years.
+As a result, chickenpox and its complications are now rarely seen there.
+It’s use in Europe varies by country.

-In Ireland, a safe, licensed vaccination is only available privately and it is not yet part of the National schedule.
+Safe, licensed vaccination in Ireland are only available privately.
+Yet it is not part of the National schedule.
 “In an ideal world, with no logistical or cost constraints, all safe and effective vaccines would be available without barriers to access,” says Professor Butler.

 Don’t trust everything you read online

 Worryingly, in recent times, uptake of vaccinations generally— such as MMR and HPV vaccines — had fallen related to unfounded concerns and misinformation.
-Although the trend is now reversed, uptake has not reached the desired levels for maximum population protection.
+Uptake has not reached the desired levels for maximum population protection.
 Professor Butler believes it’s important to direct parents to sound information about vaccine-preventable diseases and the real value of immunisation programmes.

 “If I use google or see information on social media, I can’t always be sure of its validity without knowing the source of the information,” she says.
 “We have to highlight websites with good, reliable information that answers people’s questions,” Prof Butler told a delegation at Europaediatrics 2019 which was hosted by the Faculty of Paediatrics and took place in Dublin in June.

 Ultimately, parents have to make their own decisions about whether their children should receive the chickenpox vaccine or not.
-“But it is a good vaccine that will prevent chickenpox 85 – 90% of the time, and will prevent 95% of severe secondary complications,” says Professor Butler.
+“But it is a good vaccine that will prevent chickenpox 85 – 90% of the time.
+Similarly it will prevent 95% of severe secondary complications,” says Professor Butler.
 “It will save them getting sick, reduce the risk of complications, and save days off school.
 It has a lot of benefits.”